-This type of triangle has two equal sides.
-The two angles, opposite to the two equal sides, are also equal to each other.
-This fact also supports the famous isosceles triangle theorem.
+In an isosceles triangle, two sides have equal length.
+The two angles opposite to the two equal sides are also equal to each other.

-This type of triangle has all three sides equal to each other.
-Due to this all the internal angles are of equal degrees ie. each of the angles is 60°
+An equilateral triangle has all three sides equal to each other.
+Due to this all the internal angles are of equal degrees, i.e. each of the angles is 60°

-This triangle has any of its one angles equal to 90° or right angle.
+In a right triangle, one of the angles is equal to 90° or right angle.

 Area of a Triangle

 The area of a triangle is the region occupied by the triangle in 2d space.
 The area for different triangles varies from each other depending on their dimensions.
 We can calculate the area if we know the base length and the height of a triangle.
 It is measured in square units.